guardian/mobile-purchases/mpapi-next-gen/docs/mobile-purchases-google-oauth2.md

 }
 ```

 The token is a bearer token used by a certain number of services which know to find it there.

+The file is generated every 15 minutes (the lambda is generated every 15 mins) and the bearer token is valid 1 hour.

 ### Credentials generation